 Birth Control Behavioral Methods

-Continuous abstinence is completely refraining from sexual intercourse.
-There are no hormonal side effects, and abstinence is endorsed by many religious groups.
+Abstinence refers to complete avoidance of sexual intercourse.
+There are no hormonal side effects, and it is endorsed by many religious groups.

-It is 100% effective in preventing pregnancy, and it also prevents sexually transmitted diseases (STDs).
-Women who are abstinent until their 20s and have few partners are less likely to get STDs, become infertile, or develop cervical cancer.
+This method is 100% effective in preventing pregnancy, and it also avoids sexually transmitted diseases (STDs).
+Women who are abstinent until their 20s and ultimately have fewer partners are less likely to get STDs, become infertile, or develop cervical cancer.
 Abstinence costs nothing.

 Abstinence may be difficult for some couples to maintain.
 It is important to discuss this decision with your partner before sexual situations arise.

 Coitus interruptus involves withdrawal of the entire penis from the vagina before ejaculation (i.e. when sperm is released from the penis).
 Fertilization is prevented because sperm does not contact a woman’s egg.
 This method remains a significant means of fertility control in less advantaged countries.

 Francisco Talavera, PharmD, PhD

 Lee P Shulman, MD